-For the year ended September 30, 2006, total taxes amounted to \$56.6 million or \$989per capita.
-This indicates a relatively low tax burden, and is relatively consistent with that of prior years.
+For the year ended September 30, 2007, total taxes amounted to \$54.9 million or \$958 per capita.
+This indicates a relatively low tax burden when compared to other insular governments, and is relatively consistent with that of prior years.

-Financing Margin - Debt Will we be able to issue more debt, if needed?
+Financing Margin - Debt

+Will we be able to issue more debt, if needed?